Developing a Dynamic Water Balance

 In a simple approach using two lower-halves of disposable plastic bottles and a nylon cord it becomes easy to built a highly advanced self-watering pot as a soil-water-plant system that allows a constant measurement of Unsaturated Flow providing continuous parameters of Unsaturated Hydraulic Conductivity (mm/s).
 One lower half is set in the bottom as the water compartment.
 The other lower half is set in the top attached over the water deposit.
 The rooting media compartment on top should have two small holes in the bottom for a nylon cord insertion as an upsided 'U' having to hanging legs that reaches the bottom as a continuous flexible connection interface between water in the deposit and the rooting media porosity.
 This device can supply water constantly by Unsaturated Flow attending constant evaporative demands.

-mm3) crossing an area (mm2) by unit of time (s), simplified to mm3/mm2/s or simply mm/s.
+Unsaturated Hydraulic Conductivity is expressed as a volume of fluid (mm3) crossing an area (mm2) by unit of time (s), simplified to mm3/mm2/s or simply mm/s.
 This figure below depict the spatial dynamics of continuous Unsaturated Flow from a point at the water table showing horizontal and vertical spread of water.

 Like this figure above is showing It is reasonable to consider the fact that the flow of a fluid certainly can be observed in "real time" to quantify the detailed pattern structure of the motion.
 Consequently, mass motion involves measurements of time and distance.
 Simple experiments like this drying paper hanging in a wall can demonstrate spatially in less than an hour the attainable boundaries reachable by Unsaturated Hydraulic Flow.
 Water moves upward from a single point from the water table as a reference line offering a constant fluid supply from the Saturated Zone to attend a continuous demand throughout the Unsaturated Zone.